TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DHCPOptionGroup.md

 # Get-B1DHCPOptionGroup

 ## SYNOPSIS
-Retrieves a list of DHCP option groups from BloxOneDDI
+Retrieves a list of DHCP option groups from Universal DDI

 ## SYNTAX